EhsanAhmadzadeh/weather-app/ReadMe.md

 - Dotenv

 ## Running Scripts
-To run these scripts, you can either activate the virtual environment provided in this repository or install the libraries listed in the requirements.txt file.
-To install the necessary dependencies, run the following command in your terminal:
+To run these scripts, you can either activate the virtual environment provided in this repository or run the following command in your terminal:

 ```bash
 pip install -r requirements.txt